MIT-CAVE/cave_app/cave_api/docs/common_keys/props.md

 Allows users to enter text in a UI field.
 Here, `value` takes a string.

 ##### `'num'`
 Allows users to enter a numeric value in a UI field.
-The `value` receives a numeric input that is validated against [`constraint`](common_keys.md#deprecat-constraint).
+The `value` receives a numeric input that is formatted according to [`numberFormat`](number_format.md).
 ###### Variants:
 >`'slider'`: Places a range of values along a bar, from which users may select a single value.<br>